Alexa Glover: Golf career

 Glover played for Scotland in the Women's internationals at Deal in 1902.
 She was not in the team of six against Ireland but played the following day against England, when the teams were increased to ten.
 England beat Scotland 8–0 with two matches halved.
 Glover lost her match.
-In the Womens Amateur Championship that followed, Glover reached the fifth round, the quarter-finals, before losing 7&5 to the eventual winner, May Hezlet.
+In the Women's Amateur Championship that followed, Glover reached the fifth round, the quarter-finals, before losing 7&5 to the eventual winner, May Hezlet.

-In May 1903, Glover travelled to Royal Portrush to play in the Womens Amateur Championship.
+In May 1903, Glover travelled to Royal Portrush to play in the Women's Amateur Championship.
 In the second round she met May Hezlet, losing again, this time by 6&4.
 The first Scottish Women's Amateur Championship was held in June 1903.
 It was organised by the St Rule Club and played on the Old Course at St Andrews.
 Glover met Molly Graham in the final.
 The match was level after 17 holes but Glover won the 18th to win the match.

-In 1904, before the Womens Amateur Championship at Troon, a triangular series of internationals were arranged.
+In 1904, before the Women's Amateur Championship at Troon, a triangular series of internationals were arranged.
 England beat Scotland 5–4, Ireland beat England 6–3 and Scotland beat Ireland 7–2, one match being halved in each contest.
 The first two matches were played at Troon, the third at Prestwick.
 Glover lost to Lottie Dod but beat Rhona Adair, the reigning women's champion.
 On the Monday before the championship a stroke-play event was generally organised.
 In difficult conditions Glover scored 81 to win the competition by 5 strokes.
 In the championship, Glover lost in the second round to Madge Maitland, also from the Elie and Earlsferry club, at the 19th hole.
 The Scottish Women's Amateur Championship was held the following week at Prestwick, St Nicholas.
 Glover lost in the quarter-finals.

 The first official Women's Home Internationals were played at Cromer in 1905.
 Scotland beat both England and Ireland to win the title.
 Wales did not complete.
 Glover lost to Elinor Nevile but beat Florence Hezlet.
 The day before the Home Internationals an informal match was played between a team of American ladies and a team of British ladies.
 Glover played for the British team, winning her match against Frances Griscom.
 In the championship Glover reached the fourth round but lost to Maud Titterton at the 21st hole.
 The 1905 Scottish Women's Amateur Championship was the first one organised by the Scottish Ladies' Golfing Association and was held at North Berwick Golf Club.
 Glover won a stroke-play event played the day before the championship but lost in the first round to Grace Robertson.